ShAgGy2035/Ultimate-RCON-Server-Tool/README-LINUX.md

 lib32stdc++6
 ```

-When any prerequisite is missing, the application asks for desktop administrator authorization before installing it.
-If automatic installation is unavailable or you prefer to install them manually, run:
+When any Ubuntu prerequisite is missing, the application asks for desktop administrator authorization before installing it.
+On Ubuntu, if automatic installation is unavailable or you prefer to install the packages manually, run:

 ```bash
 sudo dpkg --add-architecture i386